sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 We render a filled aqua blue circle at the center of the screen with a radius of 80. g2 is an instance of `kha.graphics2.Graphics`.
 So what is this `kha.graphics2`?

-Here I quote from the article on [kha.graphics2](https://github.com/KTXSoftware/Kha/wiki/kha.graphics2) from the Kha wiki:
+Here from the article on [kha.graphics2](https://github.com/KTXSoftware/Kha/wiki/kha.graphics2) from the Kha wiki:

 > kha.graphics2 is a 2D drawing API providing functions to draw images and basic forms and applying 2D transformations.
 On platforms which support kha.graphics4 graphics2 additionally provides support for custom shaders.